29457A-SNowflakes/29457A-High-Stakes-Notebook/entries/Drivetrain-select-edp/BrainstormSolution.typ

   pros: [

     - Simplicity: The H Drive is easier to build and program compared to more complex holonomic drives like Mecanum or X Drive
-    - Good Strafing Ability: The central wheel allows for decent sideways movement (strafing), providing a balance between maneuverability and straightforward design
+    - Good Strafing Ability: The central wheel allows for decent sideways movement (strafing), providing a balance between manoeuverability and straightforward design
     - Efficient Use of Space: The parallel wheel layout in H Drive leaves more space for other components on the robot compared to an X Drive

   ],
   cons: [
     - Limited Lateral Power: The central strafing wheel in H Drive has less traction and pushing power compared to the Mecanum or X Drive, leading to weaker side-to-side movement
-    - Less Agility: H Drive doesn't handle diagonal movement as smoothly as X Drive or Mecanum, reducing its maneuverability in accurate and precise movements
+    - Less Agility: H Drive doesn't handle diagonal movement as smoothly as X Drive or Mecanum, reducing its manoeuverability in accurate and precise movements
     - Vulnerability to Central Wheel Issues: The reliance on a single central wheel for strafing means that any failure or inefficiency in that wheel significantly impacts performance
     - Programming Complexity: H drives also consider some (although less than X and mecanum) programming challenges
     - Space: Having the wheel in the middle can result in less space for other subsystems such as odometry pods